Sources: Finance & prices

 Gross Value Added

 Information about government expenditure on forestry is obtained from administrative records held by the Forestry Commission.
-More detailed financial data for the Forestry Commission are published annually in the Annual Report & Accounts produced by National Offices.
+Data are published annually in the Annual Report & Accounts produced by National Offices.

 Data on grant expenditure are obtained from administrative records for woodland grant schemes across GB.